hanggrian/IIT-CS554/assignments/hw3.md

 > What are the core contributions of this paper (1~3 items)?

-1. **Embrace unified memory**: NUMA nodes are here to stay in HPC for their modularity and scalability.
+1.  **Embrace unified memory:** NUMA nodes are here to stay in HPC for their modularity and scalability.
 Unlike conventional clusters, they are not known to have bandwidth issues within their inter-nodal links.
-2. **Optimize every operation**: Performance advancement in enterprise search often requires tuning in specific areas.
+1.  **Optimize every operation:** Performance advancement in enterprise search often requires tuning in specific areas.
 In SCANNS' case, the file reader and tokenizer have been heavily modified.
-3. **Highly experimental**: Currently a work in progress, but still yields impressive results within the restrictive environment.
+1.  **Highly experimental:** Currently a work in progress, but still yields impressive results within the restrictive environment.

 ## Problem 4